scummvm/scummvm/backends/platform/atari/readme.txt

 - When using FreeMiNT, ScummVM requires a recent kernel (>= 2021), otherwise keyboard handling wont work properly.

+- When using EmuTOS, ScummVM requires a recent release (>= 1.3), otherwise various screen- and sound-related issues may appear.

 Future plans
 ------------